pminina01/readthedocs/How-to-use-structured-logging.md

 e.g. logging `"Hello {0} with {Message}"`

-if one of the parameters is non-numeric, then all the parameters will be treated as structured parameters.
+For backward compatibility (and performance), then NLog will by default skip full parsing if it detects the first parameter as being positional index.

-This is supported but not recommend because of performance (we need a backtrack) and numerics are most of the time not so descriptive.
+When `parseMessageTemplates='true'` then NLog will always parse all parameters, and if one is non-numeric, then all the parameters will be treated as structured parameters.
+Mixing and numeric and structured parameters is not recommended, as it hurts performance (backtrack) and numeric parameters are most of the time not so descriptive.

 ### Parameter Names

-The Names of the paramters should be unique
+The Names of the parameters should be unique